Buffalo Springfield: Legacy

 In 1968, Stills went on to form Crosby, Stills & Nash with David Crosby of the Byrds and Graham Nash of the Hollies.
 Meanwhile, Furay and Messina formed Poco, and Young launched his solo career.
 In 1969, Young reunited with Stills in Crosby, Stills, Nash & Young.
 After Crosby, Stills, Nash & Young, Stills joined with another former Byrd Chris Hillman (after his stint with the Flying Burrito Brothers) and others to form the group Manassas (1971–1973).
-Later, Furay joined J.D.
-Souther and Chris Hillman to form the Souther-Hillman-Furay Band, and Messina teamed with Kenny Loggins in Loggins & Messina.
+Later, Furay joined JD Souther and Chris Hillman to form the Souther-Hillman-Furay Band, and Messina teamed with Kenny Loggins in Loggins & Messina.

 In 1982–1983, Palmer was a bassist on Young's album Trans and toured with him in America and Europe, as seen on Neil Young in Berlin, filmed in 1982.

 In 1997, Buffalo Springfield was inducted into the Rock and Roll Hall of Fame.
 A four-disc box set assembled by Young, Buffalo Springfield, was released in 2001.
 A further box set What's That Sound?
 Complete Albums Collection was released in 2018 by Rhino Records.

-In popular culture

-The Buffalo Springfield appear as the house band in an episode of the detective series Mannix.
-The episode titled Warning: Live Blueberries originally aired October 28, 1967 (Season 1 Episode 7).
-During the episode they play versions of their hit songs "Bluebird" and "For What It's Worth".

-Legendary Danish rock band Shu•bi•dua’s 1975 song Jeg Har Købt En Guitar mentions Buffalo Springfield as one of the bands inspiring the protagonist, along with the Olsen Brothers, the Shadows, and the Walkers.